 Instructions

-- Take the aged Christmas cake out of its tin and remove the lining paper.
-Place it flat side up on a large serving plate.
+- Unwrap the aged Christmas cake from its paper and foil and place it flat side up on a large serving plate.

 - Warm the apricot jam in a small saucepan with a splash of water, stirring frequently until the jam has melted.
-Push the jam through a sieve with a spoon, reserving the sieved jam.
+Push the jam through a sieve with a spoon to remove any chunks of fruit.

-- On a surface lightly dusted with icing sugar, roll out the marzipan in a circle a few inches larger than the cake.
+- On a surface lightly dusted with icing sugar, roll the marzipan into a circle a few inches larger than the cake.
+Keep it at least ⅛ inch (3mm) thick.

-- Roll the marzipan up on the rolling pin, then lay it on the cake and smooth the top and sides.
+- Roll the marzipan onto the rolling pin, then lay it on the cake and smooth the top and sides.
 Trim off any excess marzipan and patch any places where the marzipan didn't reach.
-You'll probably have leftover marzipan, so just save that for another use.
+Reserve leftover marzipan for another purpose, or use it to make fruit for decorating the top of the cake later.

-- Loosely cover it with parchment paper and set it in a cool, dry place for 4-5 days, until the marzipan has hardened.
+- Loosely cover the cake with paper towel and set it in a cool, dry place for 4-5 days, or until the marzipan has hardened.

-- Spoon all of the icing onto the top of the cake and spread it evenly over the top and sides, giving it a snowy look with a small spatula or palette knife.
-Get a smooth finish with a clean ruler or palette knife.
+- Spoon all of the icing onto the top of the cake and spread it evenly over the top and sides.
+Give it swirls and peaks with an angled spatula, or try for a smooth finish instead.

-- Leave it uncovered in a cool, dry place for 2 days for the icing to set.
+- Set the cake aside uncovered in a cool, dry place for 2 days for the icing to set.

-- Serve the cake sliced in very thin wedges.
+- Serve the cake sliced in very thin wedges or in fingers.

 Notes